 Skip to main content

-Update user metadata
+Update app user metadata

-Once you have registered your app user, you can attach a map with key-value pairs which contain additional data about the user and their behavior.
+Once you have registered your app user, you can attach a map with key-value pairs which contain additional data about the app user and their behavior.

 Special keys